Click each question below to view the answer.

-We are currently contracted directly with Anthem Blue Cross/Blue Shield and Harvard Community Health Plans.
+We are currently contracted directly with Anthem Blue Cross/Blue Shield, (and) Harvard Community Health Plans and TUFTS.
 Many of our patients have insurance with other carriers.
 Just because we do not have a contract with them, does not mean you cannot, or that we cannot take care of you.
 Please see the section under insurances under the INTRODUCE tab of the website for detailed information.

 Do I have to come in for an office visit for all refills?

 No. Only if it is clinically important that you do so.

 So how can you do all this and stay in business?